ankushpgowda06/Mood-Based-Anime-Recommendation/README.md

 ---

-## ✨ Built with love for Anime, Machine Learning, and Personalization!
+**Built with love for Anime, Machine Learning, and Personalization!**